lemfn64/Unity-Project-Basic-Template/README.md

 When you clone this repository, remember to make sure Git LFS is installed.
 Then clone this repo.

 ## Modify your GLOBAL .gitconfig
 Not everyone on your team may have the same path to UnityYAMLMerge (i.e. diffrent operating systems or install locations).
-Because of this, we suggest you modify your local config to define the "unityyamlmerge" merge tool that this repository's .gitconfig points to.
+Because of this, we suggest you modify your local config to define the "UnityYAMLMerge" merge tool that this repository's .gitconfig points to.
 To do this:

 1. Find and open your local config file inside of the hidden git folder `.git\config`:
-2. Identify your version of unity (e.g. `2020.3.21f1`).
-This will replace the word `VERSION` in the paths commented below depending on your OS
+2. Identify your version of unity (e.g. `2022.3.19f1`).
+This will replace the word `VERSION` in the paths commented below depending on your OS.
+For instance, in Unity version 2022.3.19f1 on Windows, the last line should be:
+'''bash
+    cmd = 'C:\\Program Files\\Unity\\Hub\\Editor\\2022.3.19f1\\Editor\\Data\\Tools\\UnityYAMLMerge.exe' merge -p "$BASE" "$REMOTE" "$LOCAL" "$MERGED"
+'''
-3. Add the following text to the bottom of the file, subbing in the unitymergetool path:
+3. Add the following text to the bottom of the file, replacing <path to UnityYAMLMerge> with the one specific to your OS and Unity version.
 ```bash
 [mergetool "unityyamlmerge"]
     trustExitCode = false